tschoonj/GTK-for-Windows-Runtime-Environment-Installer/README.md

 This repository is a fork of the  [GTK+ for Windows Runtime Environment Installer](http://gtk-win.sourceforge.net) that was originally created by Alexander Shaduri.
-My efforts here will focus on creating a **64-bit version** of the Gtk2 runtime that he has been providing so far, using up to date versions of GTK+ and its dependencies.
-Recently I have also created a 64-bit **Gtk3 runtime package**.
+My efforts here will focus on creating a **64-bit version** of the GTK+-2 runtime that he has been providing so far, using up to date versions of GTK+ and its dependencies.
+Recently I have also created a 64-bit **GTK+-3 runtime package**.
 All packages now contain **Gtkmm** and its dependencies too.
+Since the GTK+ developers recently dropped support for stock icons (a mistake of epic proportions IMHO...), I added the Gnome icon theme to the GTK+-3 runtime, so you can still enjoy pretty filechooserdialogs etc!

 The installers can be found [here](http://lvserver.ugent.be/gtk-win64/).